TheThingsIndustries/lorawan-stack-docs/doc/archetypes/section-bundle/_index.md

 ## New Features {{< new-in-version "3.8.5">}}

+For entire pages dedicated to a feature that is new, use the Front Matter element `new_in_version`.

-Use the `{{< new-in-version "3.8.5" >}}` shortcode to tag documentation for features added in a particular version.
+For an inline tag, use the `{{< new-in-version "3.8.5" >}}` shortcode to tag documentation for features added in a particular version.
 For documentation that targets `v3.n`, that's the next patch bump, e.g `3.8.x`.
 For documentation targeting `v3.n+1` that's the next minor bump, e.g `3.9.0`.
 Check `tools/bin/mage version:current` for the current version.

 #### This Is A New Feature Heading {{< new-in-version "3.8.5">}}